kazutomoishi/tacit-kb/README.md

 the same Stage-2 script with the three theoretical commitments removed from the system prompt and nothing else changed.
 The prompt is reproduced in extract_batch.py.
-Its control-condition variant is available from the author on request
+Its control-condition variant is available from the author on request.

 Note: the system prompt (embedded in `extract_batch.py`) refers to "SECIモデル" (the SECI model).
 The paper's own terminology was later revised to "Nonaka's